COLUMN

 Psychosomatic Correlation and Functional Levels

-The “mind” or higher mental functions are carried by the first level, the neocortical system,
+The “mind”, higher mental functions are carried by the first level, the neocortical system,

 The third, the brainstem-spinal cord system, is directly connected to the “body”.